2020 Tax Season Calendar: The Dates You Need To Know

-Visit our Tax Support Center for more information about preparing for tax time at Betterment, and visit IRS.gov for more tax information.
+Visit our 2020 Tax Filing Guide for more information about preparing for tax time at Betterment, and visit IRS.gov for more tax information.
 This tax calendar is by no means exhaustive, but we hope having important dates in one place will be helpful.

 Of course, even if you’re aware of these dates and get your tax forms in order, it might still be useful to consult a tax advisor to get personalized help.
 While Betterment is a financial advisor, we are not a tax advisor, so this tax calendar and article should not be considered tax advice—it’s just informational.

 Cash Reserve (“Cash Reserve”) is offered by Betterment LLC.
 Clients of Betterment LLC may participate in Cash Reserve through their brokerage account held at Betterment Securities.
 Neither Betterment LLC nor any of its affiliates is a bank.
 Through Cash Reserve, clients’ funds are deposited into one or more banks (“Program Banks“) where the funds earn a variable interest rate and are eligible for FDIC insurance.
 Cash Reserve provides Betterment clients with the opportunity to earn interest on cash intended to purchase securities through Betterment LLC and Betterment Securities.
 Cash Reserve should not be viewed as a long-term investment option.